Updated: Dec 20, 2020

 Heat the coconut and olive oil over medium heat in the bottom of a large Dutch oven or heavy soup pot.
 Add the onion, carrot, squash and apple.
 Season with a pinch of salt and cook down, stirring occasionally, until softened and beginning to caramelize- 10 to 15 minutes.
 Add the garlic, ginger, curry powder, cinnamon and thyme and give a stir to combine, cooking about 2 minutes until fragrant.
 Pour in the white wine to deglaze- scraping the bottom of the pan with a wooden spoon to release any brown bits that may have accumulated.
 Let reduce by half, then stir in the bay leaf, 4 cups of stock, coconut milk, 2 tsp salt and 1/2 tsp black pepper.
 Bring the soup to a boil, then reduce to simmer 20-30 minutes, until the squash is very tender.

 Carefully transfer the soup to a high power blender (working in batches if it doesn’t all fit).
 Pop the lid on tightly and pulse the mixture until it’s velvety smooth.
-Return the purée to the soup pot set over low heat and check for seasoning (it may need more salt and pepper).
+Return the purée to the soup pot set over low heat, stir in the maple syrup and check for seasoning (it may need more salt and pepper).
 If it’s too thick for your liking, add some of the extra stock.
 Ladle the hot soup into bowls and garnish with toasted pumpkin seeds, thyme leaves and a drizzle of olive oil if desired.
 Enjoy!